lucifer1017/lucifer1017/README.md

 💬 Ask me about **Node.js, React, Firebase... or anything )**

-⚡ Here's a joke **I went for something to eat with my friend who's an electrician...
+⚡ Here's a joke: **I went for something to eat with my friend who's an electrician...
 I was having my starter but he went straight to the mains!**

  </div>